GoogleCloudPlatform/professional-services/examples/dataflow-dlp-hash-pipeline/README.md

 ### Step 3: Seed Firestore with SSNs

-Since SSNs can exist in the datacenter in lots of stores, we'll just assume the input is a flat, newline separated file including valid SSNs.
+Since SSNs can exist in the data center in many stores, we'll assume the input is a flat, newline separated file including valid SSNs.
 How you get them in that format is up to you.
 Once you have your input file, simply authenticate to `gcloud` and then run: